dpeldo/Heralding-Frontend/README.md

 >      sudo systemctl enable heralding-frontend
 >      sudo systemctl start heralding-frontend

 **5.** This application uses MySQL 8.0.21 as a backend to store Heralding logs.
-We'll need to install MySQL, add a user called 'honeypot', create the database, and then give file permissions to the new user.
+We'll need to install MySQL, add a user called 'honeypot', create the database called 'heralding', and then give file permissions to the new user.
 An easy tutorial to follow for installing is here: https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-20-04

   **Note: Please remember to change the MySQL port if Heralding is configured to monitor for MySQL logins on port 3307.
           In the following example, MySQL is configured to use port 3307.**